auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-apis.md

 With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.

-For instance, a user of an employee intranet may be allowed to transfer money between retirement funds only after they have confirmed their identity using <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.
+For instance, a user of a bankin app may be allowed to transfer money between accounts only after they have confirmed their identity using <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.

 When your <dfn data-key="audience">audience</dfn> is an API, you can implement step-up authentication with Auth0 using <dfn data-key="scope">scopes</dfn>, <dfn data-key="access-token">Access Tokens</dfn>, and [rules](/rules).